-Choctaw-Chickasaw scholar heather ahtone is a doctoral candidate at Kansas University and a research associate for the University of Oklahoma’s Diversity in Geosciences Project.
-She draws upon the traditional knowledge of her relatives, tribespeople, and members of other tribes to complement her academic studies.
+Choctaw/Chickasaw scholar heather ahtone was a doctoral candidate at Kansas University and a research associate for the University of Oklahoma’s Diversity in Geosciences Project.
+She draws upon Indigenous knowledge of her relatives, tribespeople, and members of other tribes to complement her academic studies.

-ahtone was conducting research for the American Indian Cultural Center and Museum, when a Ponca man explained to her how the design of his floral beaded pipe bag was a map with a related hunting song (373).
+While ahtone was conducting research for the American Indian Cultural Center and Museum (now First Americans Museum), a Ponca man explained to her how the design of his floral beaded pipe bag was a map with a related hunting song (373).
 This revelation crystallized the complexity of Indigenous American art for her.

-In the past scholarship of Indigenous America art came from a Eurocentric perspective.
+In the past, most written scholarship of Indigenous American art came from Eurocentric perspectives.
 Art historians examined art collected with little information or cultural context or judged the art solely by its decorative.
 This formalist approach, popular in the Modern Era, barely skims the surface of the artwork’s meaning.
 The need for Indigenous methodologies in art history is clear.
-Donald Fixico (Shawnee-Sac & Fox-Muscogee Creek-Seminole) writes, “The scholar must consider the worldview of an Indian group to comprehend its members’ sense of logic and ideology” (374).
+Donald Fixico (Shawnee/Sac & Fox-Muscogee/Seminole) writes, “The scholar must consider the worldview of an Indian group to comprehend its members’ sense of logic and ideology” (374).
 Aaron Fry writes that “…after 150 years of ethnographic studies of Pueblo peoples, art historical examinations of twentieth-century Pueblo arts have failed to fully engage Pueblo concepts and perspectives on the production of these arts” (374).
 Western scholars often tend to divide ancient or contemporary Native art, instead of acknowledging the cultural continuity between the works.

 In his article “In Search of Native American Aesthetics,” Leroy N. Meyer describes tribal cultures as “deeply integrated, unlike the fragmented, cosmopolitan culture of the dominant society” (375).
 Indigenous art cannot be separated from philosophy, spirituality, or daily life—different expressions of Indigenous cultures are integrated and complement each other.

 Steven Leuthold proposed a framework for understanding Native art in his book, Indigenous Aesthetics: Native Art, Media, and Identity (University of Texas Press, 1998), that “addresses the relationship between aesthetics and other cultural realms with reducing one realm to the other.
-In this sense an artwork can be valued for its expressiveness, complexity, creativity, or formal structure… without artificially separating the experience of art from other valuative dimensions of experience: the moral, economic, political, interpersonal, or spiritual” (376).
+In this sense, a work of art can be evaluated for its expressiveness, complexity, creativity, or formal structure… without artificially separating the experience of art from other valuative dimensions of experience: the moral, economic, political, interpersonal, or spiritual” (376).
 Leuthold’s methodology makes it clear that Western art theory, as ahtone writes “serves to seek out point of distinction and difference, to use a linear approach to hierarchy for identifying culturally based expressions” (376).
 Leuthold applies his method to Indigenous film and video, but ahtone wonders if his approach would work the non-Western media of tribally specific traditional arts.